-With the switch to 1" Styrofoam, build outs are no longer required around the windows and doors.
+With the switch to 1" Styrofoam, build outs are no longer required around the windows.

-With the switch to standard width door jambs $(4 \frac{1}{2})$, jamb extensions will be added later.
+With the switch to door with standard width door jambs $(4 \frac{1}{2})$, build outs are no longer required around the doors.

 Interior Wall Assembly